-This parameter is used with Oracle and Oracle in an SAP environment databases only.
-The parameter specifies if the database configuration file on the backup server is overwritten with the file from the production server.
-The database configuration file on the backup server is used to mount the database so that it can be offloaded to IBM Spectrum Protect.
+This parameter specifies whether the database configuration file on the backup server is overwritten with the file from the production server.
+The database configuration file on the backup server is used to mount the database so that it can be offloaded to an IBM Spectrum Protect server.
 Specify one of the following values:

-Automatically copies the database configuration file to the backup system with the version defined on the production system.
+Automatically copies the database configuration file to the backup system with the version that is defined on the production system.